5 Of The Most Outrageous Things Roseanne Barr Has Ever Said Or Done In Her Career

 — David French (@DavidAFrench) May 30, 2018

-In the 28 years since Roseanne Barr’s shrieked her version of the national anthem at a Padres game, it has routinely topped lists of worst celebrity renditions of the “Star-Spangled Banner.”
+In the 28 years since Roseanne Barr shrieked her version of the national anthem at a Padres game, it has routinely topped lists of worst celebrity renditions of the “Star-Spangled Banner.”
 But Roseanne herself has often tried to defend it, even calling it better than Fergie’s own controversial performance at the 2018 NBA All-Star Game, according to the Huffington Post.